Subscribe to our mailing list

 As the sun rises, out over the bridge see the silhouettes of the students from Yadanarbon University crossing with their umbrellas and bicycles.
 You may spy a fisherman wading into the shallow waters of the lake armed only with stick and net, and skulking around the beams under the bridge, you will spot raggedly-dressed urchins making their own morning ablutions.

 Only recently open to foreigners, limited infrastructure and minimal marketing means that the number of visitors to Chin State is still few.
 The most popular destination is Mount Victoria, known as ‘Khaw-nu-thone’ in Chin and in Burmese ‘Nat Ma Taung’, which both mean ‘Mother of Spirits.’
 Over 3, 000 metres high, Mount Victoria, Myanmar’s most famous northern peak, is the highest mountain on the fissured Chin landscape.
 From the summit, with good weather you can see all the way to India.
-The climb up to the top is undemanding and will only take a few hours from the end of the highest reaching road.
 An optimum time to go is December when the weather is cool, clear blue skies are forecast, and the rhododendrons are in bloom.

 In Danny Boyle’s film The Beach, Leonardo di Caprio’s character Richard swims across 2 kilometres of water to reach a secret and secluded oriental Arcadia.
 Set in Thailand and filmed near Koh Phi Phi, those islands that were once so idyllic are now overrun with all that Richard was attempting to escape: tour boats, restaurants serving Western cuisine, and shirtless backpackers playing Aussie Rules.